avi8779/flightAndSearchSearvice/README.md

 - Once you've added your db config as listedabove,go to the src folder from your terminal and execute `npx seqelize db:create`

 ```

+## DB Design
+ - Airplane Table
+ - Flight
+ - Airport
+ - City

+ - A flight belong to an airplane but one airplane can be used in multiple fligts
+ - A city has many airports but one airport belongs to a city
+ - One airport can have many flights, but a flight belongs to one airport